missionpinball/mpf-docs/config/blinkenlight_player.rst

         my_blinkenlight1:
           action: add
           color: blue
-          label: blue_color
+          key: blue_color
         my_blinkenlight2: purple

 The first example shows the full config, while the second shows the "express" config.
 (What's an "express config?"
 Details :doc:`here </config/instructions/express_config>`.

 The blinkenlight player's express config is the "add" action.
-Note that the express config uses a random label, so there's no way for you to remove this color with the ``remove`` action if you use this config.
+Note that the express config uses a random key, so there's no way for you to remove this color with the ``remove`` action if you use this config.
 However, all colors added to a blinkenlight by any mode are removed automatically when the mode ends.